photonstorm/lazer/worklog.md

 Also thinking it'd make a good base class and maybe extend with things like 'Starfield2DImage' which you just give an Image object and a context, or maybe 'Starfield2DDot' which could use fillRect (or setPixel maybe? on a locked canvas)

+Update: Done the above.
+Starfield2D is now a sturdy base class, and Starfield2DDot extends it.
+You can chose to use just the base class and provide your own render callback, or use one of those provided by the extended classes.
+Need to update all the demos now though :)

 ### 20th February 2016

 It's been a while seeing as Phaser has gotten all of my attention recently.
 Glad to be back though.
 I needed something small to kick me off, so I coded up a Starfield2D class in the new Fx category.
 I'm very pleased with the end result actually - it's nicely optimized, has star interpolation and lets you handle the rendering however you want.